zaufi/kate-cpp-helper-plugin/README.md

 * Add more indexing threads and control their count
 * <del>Add <em>Go to declaration/definition</em> to the context menu</del>
 * Add _Go to semantic/lexical parent_ to context menu
+* Do incremental reindexing on view change and/or inactivity timeout

 See Also